The skyline of Downtown Sarasota, FL, seen from Ringling Bridge.

 A large, single-story, Florida-style home in Sarasota.

-As you might expect for a vacation paradise with a growing year-round population, prices for just about everything are a smidge higher in Sarasota than in other Florida cities — except for ultra-upscale locales like Palm Beach and Naples.
+As you might expect for a vacation paradise with a growing year-round population, prices for just about everything are a smidge higher in Sarasota than in other Florida cities — other than ultra-upscale locales like Palm Beach and Naples.
 This is especially true when it comes to housing costs in the best Sarasota neighborhoods.

-As of May 2023, the average home value in Sarasota was $466,100, up 2.0% over a year ago, according to Zillow, compared to the average home value in the U.S. of $346,300.
-If you’re moving from high-priced areas like New York City or Washington, D.C., you may still think Sarasota is a good deal.
+The average home value across Sarasota neighborhoods is $444,200, down 4.2 percent from a year ago, according to Zillow, compared to the average home value in the U.S. of $357,500.
+If you’re moving from a high-priced area like New York City or Washington, D.C., you may still think Sarasota is a good deal.
 But if you’re not in that group, there are some areas relatively close to Sarasota that offer more affordability.

 Compare Home Prices in Sarasota and the Tampa Bay Metro Area:

-Like most of Florida, the Sarasota area offers plenty of options for renters.
-In fact, 43% of homes in Sarasota are occupied by renters vs. 57% by homeowners.
-The average monthly cost to rent a one bedroom apartment in June 2023 is $2,225, about $500 more than the national average of $1,700, according to RentCafe.
+Given Florida’s somewhat transient nature, the best neighborhoods in Sarasota offer plenty of options for renters.
+In fact, 43 percent of homes in Sarasota are occupied by renters versus 57 percent by homeowners.
+The average monthly cost to rent a one-bedroom apartment is $2,075, about $325 more than the national average of $1,750, according to RentCafe.

 Rents vary, of course, depending on the specific location — and with eclectic neighborhood options, the prices can fluctuate quite a bit among places to live in Sarasota, Florida.
-The closer you get to downtown and the beaches, the more expensive your rent will be.
-In exclusive St. Armand’s Key, for instance, the average rent is $3,425, and in the more family-oriented Lakewood Ranch, the average is a bit more modest at $2,575.
+The closer you get to downtown, the beaches, and all the best neighborhoods, Sarasota becomes more expensive.
+In exclusive St. Armand’s Key, for instance, the average rent is $3,100, and in the more family-oriented Lakewood Ranch, the average is a bit more modest at $2,150.

 Just like its residents, from families to young professionals to relaxed, retired boomers, Sarasota neighborhoods and suburbs are diverse and distinctive.
+And in Sarasota, “best neighborhoods” can mean many things.
 Here’s a quick look at a few faves:

 • Average rent (one bedroom): $3,300